ShaiahWren/Study-App/README.md

 ## Overview
-j.devspace is an resource for junior developer that brings together interview prep, video coding tutorials, and the jobs search in one place.
+j.devspace is an resource for junior developers that neatly brings together interview prep, video coding tutorials, and the jobs search in an easy-to-use app.
 A back-end with express routes stores flashcards for JavaScript, Python, and React fundamentals in a database.

 ## Our Team: